-The management of the programme may, in divergence from what is stated before, to persons that do not yet fulfil the requirements for admission, give the student the opportunity to follow certain parts of the master.
+- The management of the programme may, in divergence from what is stated before, to persons that do not yet fulfil the requirements for admission, give the student the opportunity to follow certain parts of the master. - The procedures for the admissions are outlined in a specific Premaster & Admissions Guidelines document, available on the MEEM website.